Chanson Père et Fils - Beaune 1er Cru Clos des Mouches 2017

 "A remarkable Beaune 1er Cru, full of harmony, elegance, and richness; worthy of a Grand Cru!"

-“As a Grand Cru, it offers perfect harmony and freshness on the nose, with the magic of whole grapes, a velvety texture, and a fresh, minty finish of great elegance—a harmonious, well-rounded, truly remarkable wine.”
+“As for the Grand Cru, it offers perfect harmony and freshness on the nose, with the magic of whole grapes, a velvety texture, and a fresh, minty finish of great nobility—a harmonious, well-rounded, truly remarkable wine.”
 (The Bettane + Desseauve Guide)

-Buy Chanson Père et Fils wines at the best prices in a private sale!
+Buy your Chanson Père et Fils wines at the best price in a private sale!

 Starting at €99 on your first order